AI Security Guide

 Why This Choice Matters Beyond Speed

-Flask gives you freedom to make mistakes.
-FastAPI makes it harder to mess up.
+Flask gives you freedom.
+Freedom to make mistakes.
+FastAPI makes mistakes harder.

 Framework Battle Flask FastAPI Why It Matters for ML

-Performance One request at a time (WSGI) Thousands of concurrent requests (ASGI) Your fraud detection API needs to fetch user data while scoring transactions.
-FastAPI does both simultaneously; Flask blocks.
+Performance One request at a time (WSGI) Thousands of concurrent requests (ASGI) Your fraud detection API fetches user data while scoring transactions.
+FastAPI does both simultaneously.
+Flask blocks, creating latency that costs revenue.

-Data Validation DIY with extra libraries Automatic with type hints Malformed input crashes models and creates security holes.
+Data Validation DIY with extra libraries Automatic with type hints Malformed input crashes models.
+Creates security holes.
 FastAPI stops bad data at the door.

-Documentation Manual or third-party tools Auto-generated interactive docs When your ML API breaks at 3 AM, interactive docs help debug faster than outdated wiki pages.
+Documentation Manual or third-party tools Auto-generated interactive docs Your ML API breaks at 3 AM.
+Interactive docs help debug faster than outdated wiki pages.

-Security Add-on libraries required Built-in OAuth2, JWT, API keys FastAPI makes it easy to secure ML endpoints without becoming a security expert.
+Security Add-on libraries required Built-in OAuth2, JWT, API keys FastAPI makes securing ML endpoints easy.
+No security degree required.

-Learning Curve Learn in 1 hour Learn in 1 day Flask is faster to start, FastAPI is faster to production.
+Learning Curve Learn in 1 hour Learn in 1 day Flask starts faster.
+FastAPI reaches production faster.

-Production Ready Requires careful configuration Production-ready by default FastAPI prevents common mistakes that break ML systems in production.
+Production Ready Requires careful configuration Production-ready by default FastAPI prevents common mistakes.
+The ones that break ML systems in production.

 1.3 Implementing a Secure Prediction Endpoint with FastAPI

-To illustrate these concepts, consider the implementation of a secure API for a predictive maintenance model, which predicts machine failure based on sensor readings.
+Let's build a secure API.
+For a predictive maintenance model.
+One that predicts machine failure based on sensor readings.

-First, the input data schema is defined using Pydantic.
-This class serves as a single source of truth for the request body structure, ensuring that any incoming data is automatically validated against these types.
+First, define the input data schema using Pydantic.
+This class serves as your single source of truth.
+Any incoming data gets validated automatically against these types.

 # app/main.py